RAMAN SPECTROSCOPY, MICRO SPATIALLY OFFSET RAMAN SPECTROSCOPY, NON-INVASIVE SURFACE AND SUBSURFACE ANALYSIS

 - Studio di polveri presenti sulla superficie del Cenacolo di Leonardo da Vinci.
 Project in collaboration with the Cenacolo Vinciano Museum, Milano.

 - Indagine non invasiva in-situ tramite micro-SORS portatile della stratigrafia pittorica del dipinto S. Francesco e Bona Bevilacqua Trivulzio (o Antonia Pallavicini) e S. Antonio da Padova e Giulia Trivulzio (or Lucia Bevilacqua) di Marco D’Oggiono.
-Project in collaboration with the Pinacoteca di Brera (Milano) and the scientific laboratories of Fondazione Centro Conservazione e Restauro dei Beni Culturali La Venaria Reale di Torino.
+Progetto in collaborazione con la Pinacoteca di Brera di Milano e i laboratori scientifici della Fondazione Centro Conservazione e Restauro dei Beni Culturali La Venaria Reale di Torino.

 - Studio non invasivo della superficie policroma dell’Autoritratto di Francesco Hayez.
 Project in collaboration with the Pinacoteca di Brera di Milano.